maxmoeller-147/MERN-Project/Frontend/PLANNING.md

 Nav bar **DONE**
-verify who the user is (CurrentUserContext) **MAX: I done some logic about this for FriendsPage** remove salt and password in fetching backend response **DONE** fix message button in friend page to not create new room, showing the room that created search logic for friend search page
+verify who the user is (CurrentUserContext) **MAX: I done some logic about this for FriendsPage** remove salt and password in fetching backend response **DONE** search logic for friend search page